han850920/DL-implementation-/README.md

 ## Running the tests

-There are four main target in the implementation:
+There are four main targets in the implementation:

 - Implement a Convolutional Neural Network (CNN) that consists of convolutional layers and fully-connected (FC or MLP) layers
 - Instantiate a [784, 50, 10] MLP and a LeNet-5-like CNN
-- Train both MLP and CNN using the MNIST-60000 dataset
+- Train both MLP and CNN using the MNIST dataset
 - Exploit the impact of hyperparameters (learning rate, batch size, activation function, etc) on training accuracy and training time

 Running demo.ipynb